 Presently, we have intellectual property rights to our ETB technologies under patent applications that we own and to certain targeting antibody domains through our license agreements.
 Because our programs may involve a range of ETB targets and antibody domains, which in the future may include targets and antibody domains that require the use of proprietary rights held by third parties, the growth of our business may likely depend in part on our ability to acquire, in-license or use these proprietary rights.
 In addition, our drug or biologic candidates may require specific formulations or manufacturing technologies to be safe, work effectively or be manufactured efficiently, and these rights may be held by others.
 We may be unable to acquire or in-license on reasonable terms any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
-The licensing and acquisition of third-party intellectual property rights is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we may consider attractive.
-These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.
+The license or acquire third-party intellectual property rights that we acompetitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we acompetitive avera, and a number of companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.